nickeblewis/nicklewis.net.7/blog/2019-07-18-experimenting-with-luminar.md

 ![The Glasshouse at RHS Wisley](/images/uploads/_dsc3200-800.jpeg "The Glasshouse at RHS Wisley")

-The above picture has had some AI enhnacements applied to it which does a great job and staurating and boosting the drama of the clouds, nice job on the contrasts yet it maintains the relative normality and balance of the other elements of the photograph.
-So aan enhanced, nicely saturated image looks natural and avoids the cliched garish nature of such images when you mention the term HDR for example!
+The above picture has had some AI enhnacements applied to it which is an area of software development that deeply fascinates me.
+Well delighted to see that it does a great kob with saturation and enhancing the drama we see in those clouds, nice job on the contrasts yet it maintains the relative normality and balance of the other elements of the photograph.

+Below is a screengrab of the software's UI and shows how I quickly enhanced this image with a single slider.
+I could have further enhanced the photo but chose to leave it at that.
+Just theone filter!

 ![Screenshot of Luminar](/images/uploads/screenshot-2019-07-17-at-21.22.34.png "Screenshot of Luminar")